-Request for Official Information responded to under the Local Government and Official Information and Meetings Act 1987 (LGOIMA) (the Act) - reference: OIR 2122-228
+Request for Official Information responded to under the Local Government and Official Information and Meetings Act 1987 (LGOIMA) (the Act) - reference: OIR 2122-235

-I refer to your information request we received on 5 April 2022 for the following:
+I refer to your information request we received on 6 April 2022 for the following:

-It is my understanding that KCDC recently decided to not review its staff COVID-19 Vaccination Policy until June 2022.
+I believe that KCDC recently decided to not review its staff COVID-19 Vaccination Policy until June 2022.
 This is not only very disappointing, but completely out of step with many other councils in New Zealand, including Auckland Council, which today has removed mandates requiring staff to hold vaccine passes, and Wellington City Council, who have signaled their intention to drop their staff vaccine mandates later this week.
-See:

-https://ourauckland.aucklandcouncil.govt.nz/news/2022/04/council-updates-vaccination-approach-andrequirements/?fbclid=IwAR2LJmddTYYDfdZCBeJkvKBhHLFI25IvzKfe4zMZcGP0PM03 zzHR98JUWDo
+See:https://ourauckland.aucklandcouncil.govt.nz/news/2022/04/council-updatesvaccination-approach-andrequirements/?fbclid=IwAR2LJmddTYYDfdZCBeJkvKBhHLFI25IvzKfe4zMZcGP0PM03 zzHR98JUWDo